Stackclash/5e-vault/5. Mechanics/Bestiary/Npc/Ezmerelda Davenir (COS).md

 ## Tarokka Deck

-Ezmerelda keeps a deck of tarokka cards in her wagon (chapter 11, area V1).
+Ezmerelda keeps a [[5.
+Mechanics/Decks/Tarokka Deck (COS).md|deck of tarokka cards]] in her wagon (chapter 11, area V1).
 Although the cards aren't magical, Ezmerelda can use them to perform a card reading for the characters (see chapter 1), like the one that can be performed by Madam Eva.

 ## Ezmerelda d'Avenir's Traits